Enjoy a More Youthful Face by Smoothing Wrinkles Caused by Facial Movements at Chicago’s Iteld Plastic Surgery

 Once you see the expected results, you may start wondering: When does BOTOX® wear off?
 In all, patients can expect their smoother-skinned appearance—once it develops—to last for three to four months.
 Some of the newer products that are pending approval have proven efficacy as long as six months!
 Anyone who prefers this newly youthful look to the furrows and folds associated with renewed muscle activity can schedule a new treatment.

 Board Certified Plastic Surgeon

 Lawrence Iteld, MD, is certified by the American Board of Plastic Surgery, and a highly regarded Chicago based plastic surgeon, receiving awards from Chicago Magazine's Top Docs, and Castle Connolly Top Doctors®.Read More Book an Appointment

-The other botulinum toxin type A injections—Dysport®, Xeomin®, and Jeuveau™– are better suited for some patients.
-Dysport® diffuses a bit more, making it more suitable for larger areas, and has a faster onset compared to BOTOX®.
+The other botulinum toxin type A injections—Dysport®, Xeomin®, and Jeuveau™—are better suited for some patients.
+They all work in a similar manner to BOTOX®, but there are some differences in how they are formulated, and each has its own strengths.
+Dysport® diffuses a bit more easily, making it more suitable for larger areas, and has a faster onset compared to BOTOX®.
 Patients who have developed a resistance to the other neurotoxins might find that Xeomin® works better for them, as it doesn’t contain additives or accessory proteins.

 * Results will vary from patient to patient.
 No guarantees about an individual’s result can or should be made based on information provided here.